furic/board-game-slack-reminder/README.md

 ### 4. Customize Your Message and Game List

-Edit the `board-game-reminder.js` file:
+Edit the configuration files:
+- `src/config.json` for production settings
+- `src/config.test.json` for test settings
 - ✍️ Add or change casual messages
-- 🎮 Modify the `boardGames` array
+- 🎮 Modify the games list with emojis and player counts

 ---